api-platform/docs/core/openapi.md

 ## Overriding the UI Template

+You can extend the default UI Template using the Symfony and Laravel instructions below:

+### Overriding the UI Template using Symfony

 As described [in the Symfony documentation](https://symfony.com/doc/current/templating/overriding.html), it's possible to override the Twig template that loads Swagger UI and renders the documentation:

 ```twig